NenoPanchev/daily-nail-heroku/README.md

     - Has access to statistics page about what are the most read categories of articles

+## Demo

+You can check the project deployed on Heroku: https://daily-nail-heroku.herokuapp.com/

+User credentials:
+e-mail: `user@user.bg`
+password: 1234

 ## General Requirements

 Your Web application should use the following technologies, frameworks, and development techniques: